alexandre-touret/alexandre-touret.github.io/content/posts/git_profiles_at_once.en.md

 ## Introduction
-While fixing the author and email properties for a bunch of existing commits on different repositories, I realised I often forget configuring the good information for both my profesional & personal GIT repositories.
+While fixing the author and email properties for a bunch of existing commits on different repositories, I realised I often forget configuring the good information for both my professional & personal GIT repositories.
 I particularly skip to specify the good email address of the good GPG signature after checking them out.

 I therefore looked around for an industrialised (_~lazy_) solution for fixing this issue once for all.